gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-04/index.md

 - You can now enable Amazon ECS Exec for your Tasks by setting the new `enable_execute_command` input variable to `true`.
-- Fixed a couple "interpolation only" warnings.
+- Fixed a couple &quot;interpolation only&quot; warnings.